illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 ### What to Deliver to Blackboard

-Each person must deliver the URL to their Critique reports at the beginning of the assigned Lab Time Sprint Presentation Day.
+Each person must deliver the URL to their Critique reports at the beginning of Sprint Presentation Day, Monday 10 AM.
+In your private GitHub repo under `itmt-430` > `sprint-03` > `Readme.md`.

+The project manager in addition has to submit a document under the `sprint-03` folder named `report.md` that is a written report collecting all of the artifacts presented in a single cohesive status report.
+This will count for 10 points of the PMs grade and is presented in markdown.

 Feedback will be given on each submission.